oracle-livelabs/converged/modernize-apps/intro/intro-weblogic-helidon.md

 ### Prerequisites
 * This lab assumes you have:
 * An Oracle Cloud Account - Please view this workshop's LiveLabs landing page to see which environments are supported
-* You have completed:
-    * Lab: Prepare Setup (Free Tier and Paid Tenants only)
-    * Lab: Environment Setup

 *Note: If you have a **Free Trial** account, when your Free Trial expires your account will be converted to an **Always Free** account.
 You will not be able to conduct Free Tier workshops unless the Always Free environment is available. **[Click here for the Free Tier FAQ page.](https://www.oracle.com/cloud/free/faq.html)***